fwup-home/fwup/README.md

 has more examples and is better maintained.
 The regression tests can also be helpful.

-My real world use of `fwup` involves writing the new firmware to place on the Flash that's not in current use and then 'flipping' over to it at the very end.
+My real world use of `fwup` involves writing the new firmware to a place on the Flash that's not in current use and then 'flipping' over to it at the very end.
 The examples tend to reflect that.
-`fwup` can also be used to overwrite the an installation in place assuming you're using an initramfs, but that doesn't give protection against someone pulling power at a bad time.
+`fwup` can also be used to overwrite an installation in place assuming you're using an initramfs, but that doesn't give protection against someone pulling power at a bad time.
 Also, `fwup`'s one pass over the archive feature means that firmware validation is mostly done on the fly,